OrensteinLab/N-TIMP2--MMP9/README.md

 •	If you choose Option 2 or 3, prediction files will be generated at the end of the script execution.
 ### 3. Get predictions:
+After training the model in the previous section: running ```python train_model.py``` using option number 1, you can now make your own predictions!

-There are two scripts available for performing predictions:
+There are three scripts available for performing predictions:

-1. Independent Dataset Prediction:
+#### 3.1	Independent Dataset Prediction:

+First save your independent dataset file in the data folder.
+The file should be in csv format and include the following columns:
+Variant, Ki, Ki ratio, log_ki_ratio

-`train_inference_ki.py` script removes variants from the training dataset matching those in the external dataset.
+The `train_inference_ki.py` script removes variants from the training dataset matching those in the external dataset.
 Then, trains the models and makes predictions for these variants.

-2. All Single Mutations Prediction:
+#### 3.2	All Single Mutations Prediction:
 The script `inference_heatmap.py` performs predictions for all single mutations.

+#### 3.3 A desired variant prediction
+The script `predict_variant.py` can predict the log2 ER of any variant you want.
+Run the script and enter the 7 relevant positions of the variant you want to check.
+The script will return the predicted log2 ER of the variant.

+For example, when running:

+      python predict_variant.py
+      Please insert the variant 7 positions sequence:SINSVHT

+The output is:

+      The predicted log2 ER of variant SINSVHT is 0.17626083